ozgurozmen/TACHYON/README.md

 Please check the licenses for the dependencies before using this code.

-Special thanks to Peter Rindal for providing the AES codes (in https://github.com/ladnir/cryptoTools) and the ntt implementation is adopted from pq-crystals (in https://github.com/pq-crystals/dilithium).
+Special thanks to Peter Rindal for providing the AES codes (in https://github.com/ladnir/cryptoTools) and the fast bitread operations; and the ntt implementation is adopted from pq-crystals (in https://github.com/pq-crystals/dilithium).